 They flower on the current season’s growth, so severe pruning is required, but not in spring or early summer.

 Spring and summer pruning removes the shoots bearing the terminal clusters of trumpet-shaped orange-and-scarlet blossoms.

 Most professionals recommend cutting back to two to three buds per stem – in late winter or early spring, before new growth gets underway.

-The opinion is divided on whether or not it is culturally advisable to leave the seven-inch trumpet vine seeds pods hanging from the stems, for winter interest.
+The opinion is divided on whether or not it is culturally advisable to leave the seven-inch trumpet vine seed pods hanging from the stems, for winter interest.

-The trumpet creeper can be propagated by seeds, cuttings, of both green and mature wood, root-cuttings, and air-layers.
+The trumpet vine can be propagated by seeds, cuttings, of both green and mature wood, root-cuttings, and air-layers.

 They can be propagated by stem cuttings in spring placed in a warm propagating case, or by taking cuttings of mature growth in autumn and inserting them into sandy compost or vermiculite in a frostproof frame or cool greenhouse.

 Sucker growths provide a ready means of increase, and so do root cuttings.